George-xixi/virtual-pet-gui/README.md

 ```

 ## Some key controls
-in src/controller.js:
+in src folder:
-- line 53 : Changing this number will allow you to control the speed of the day cycle
+- controller.js : line 53 : Changing this number will allow you to control the speed of the day cycle
-- line 89 : Changing this numnber will allow you to control the speed of aging (faster aging is more difficult)
+- controller.js : line 89 : Changing this numnber will allow you to control the speed of aging (faster aging is more difficult)

-in src.pet.js
--line 3-13 : Changing these numbers will allow you to fine tune the game, how much eating replenishes hunger and how impactful excersise is.
+- pet.js : line 3-13 : Changing these numbers will allow you to fine tune the game, how much eating replenishes hunger and how impactful excersise is.
 - Be VERY careful changing any of these, they are fine tuned for a balanced game.

 ## Thanks to: